 Swiss railway rides make any commute a dream.
 Relax and admire some of the most iconic views from the comfort of a train seat.
 On the Gornergrat Railway, you can have beautiful views of Dufourspitze (Switzerland’s highest peak at 4,634 m), the Gorner Glacier and the iconic Matterhorn.
 It’s a great alternative way to appreciate the natural wonder of the Swiss alps.

 Helicopter Tour Around The Matterhorn

 View the Matterhorn from a unique perspective.
 The Matterhorn in all its glory is a sight to see from ground level, let alone from the sky.
 Sightseeing helicopter trips are available with Air Zermatt.
 Make your ski holiday one to remember with an amazing view of one of the world’s most iconic mountains.

 Ice Skating and Curling

 The Obere Matten ice rink is a combination of natural and artificial ice.
 It is located in the middle of the village and is a great activity for families.
 You can also watch the local ice hockey team, EHC Zermatt, train on certain days.
 There are also 6 outdoor curling rinks where you can try your hand at the sport.
 The Zermatt Curling Club is one of the most successful in Switzerland.

-Find out more about the best things to do during your ski holiday in Zermatt ski resort.
-Alternatively, call our ski experts on 0207 471 7700.
+Find out more about the best things to do during your ski holiday in Zermatt ski resort by calling our ski experts on 0207 471 7700.